 In the left-hand sidebar in WordPress, head to Posts, then Categories.
 There you’ll find a list of all your categories looking something like below:

-If you hover over the Name of your category on the far left, you will then get a couple of options appear.
+If you hover over the Name of your category on the far left, you will then get a couple of options.
 From here, click Edit.
 This now brings you to a page where you can edit the Name of your category, the slug, which is your URL, choose whether it’s parent to another category, write your category text which will show at the top of the page, plus you can even fully optimise this page by filling in the Yoast SEO WordPress box at the very bottom.

 Improve Your Site Speed

 The initial place to start is with PageSpeed Insights by Google.
-You simply enter the link of your blog, and this tool will then assess your site’s speed, giving you a score out of 100 for both mobile and desktop performance.
+You enter the link of your blog, and this tool will then assess your site’s speed, giving you a score out of 100 for both mobile and desktop performance.
 The aim of the game is to get this to be 85+ out of 100, so it shows as green.
-Anything below that, you need to do some work on.
+Anything below that you need to do some work on.

 I’ve tried various places and had lots of bad experiences, but the best one by far has been TSO Host.
 Their plans vary, but the best one is £5.99 a month – no contract required!
 Plus, their customer support is fantastic.
-They’re always on Live Chat and simply get the job done when you can’t!
+They’re always on Live Chat and simply do the job when you can’t!
 Sign up here.

 Optimise Your Images

 Concentrate on conversion at the expense of SEO.
 Use Bing webmaster tools for heatmaps and short videos tracking your users as they navigate your site.
-Conversion is very thing, we cannot stress enough that all the web traffic in the world is useless unless it converts into sales.
+Conversion is the very thing; we cannot stress enough that all the web traffic in the world is useless unless it converts into sales.
 Conversion is about studying data and watching users interact online.

 Link to Your Content

-This is called internal linking and is something you should be doing too.
+This is called internal linking and is something you should be doing, too.